TITLE 8 SOCIAL SERVICES

 (2) The program accomplishes this purpose by providing cash assistance, medical assistance, and work program services, including education, job training, and transportation to assist recipients in obtaining and keeping employment that is sufficient to sustain their families thereby ensuring the dignity of those who receive assistance and strengthening families and the families' support for their children.

-(3) Legal basis: The New Mexico Works Act assigns responsibility for administration of the New Mexico works program to the human services department.
-The governor of the state of New Mexico has designated the human services department as the TANF state agency in the state's biennial TANF block grant plan, pursuant to the requirements of Section 401 of Title IV-A of the federal Social Security Act.
+(3) Legal basis: The New Mexico Works Act assigns responsibility for administration of the New Mexico works program to the health care authority.
+The governor of the state of New Mexico has designated the HCA as the TANF state agency in the state's biennial TANF block grant plan, pursuant to the requirements of Section 401 of Title IV-A of the federal Social Security Act.

 (1) Purpose: General assistance (GA) is a limited program providing financial assistance to needy individuals and families who are not eligible for assistance under the New Mexico works program or under the federal supplemental security income (SSI) program.
 GA payments are made to: